questdb/questdb/README.md

 <!-- ALL-CONTRIBUTORS-LIST:END -->

-This project follows the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
-Contributions of any kind welcome!
+This project adheres to the [all-contributors](https://github.com/all-contributors/all-contributors) specification.
+Contributions of any kind are welcome!